sys42/docker-go-builder/README.md

 ./go-builder go fmt
 ```

-Command `go` isn't inserted automatically, because this way you can call other commands, too.
+Command `go` isn't inserted by the script automatically, because this way you can call other commands, too.

 ```
 # a stupid one